Out of Bounds (1986 film): Development

 The film was the idea of executive producer John Tarnoff, who wanted to make a "fish out of water" tale set in the Los Angeles club scene.
 He hired TV writer Tony Kayden to a script.

 "I really wanted to capture the L.A. underground scene-where the runaways come, where the real low-lifes go and where the clubs come and go very fast," said Kayden.
 "I was always a fan of the punk scene and all the bands, like Suicidal Tendencies, the Gun Club and Tex and the Horseheads.
 A lot of the kids in the film are loosely based on characters I'd see hanging out around town.
 There's a very strange, transient sub-culture here made up of kids that come to L.A. for one thing and end up going in a totally different direction."

-The film was directed by Richard Tuggle, who was best known for having written two Clint Eastwood films, Escape from Alcatraz and Tightrope.
-Tuggle worked on the script with Kyaden, changing the hero from a Westchester, N.Y. kid interested in heavy metal to an Iowa farm boy.
+The film was directed by Richard Tuggle, who was best known for having written two Clint Eastwood films, Escape from Alcatraz and Tightrope (Tuggle also directed Tightrope).
+Tuggle worked on the script with Kayden, changing the hero from a Westchester, N.Y., kid interested in heavy metal to an Iowa farm boy.
 Tuggle felt that this would give a greater contrast between the hero and the world he fell in to.

 "There's no question in my mind that writing is more creative than directing," he says.
 "A writer is battling himself to make his stuff better.
 A director is battling the studio, which is trying to spend less; the weather; mechanical problems on the set and other people's creative feelings, not to mention the crazy hours.
 He ends up spending no more than 20 per cent of his time on artistic decisions.
 It's exhausting."

 Tuggle said the film was "a combination of two genres that I've always been attracted to.
 One is the fish-out- of-water genre...
 The other part is basically the innocent person in jeopardy, the Hitchcockian person-on-the-run kind of suspense."